Tomas2D/jerome/README.md

 The saga has two purposes, both related to handling persistent storing of locale.

 * It saves locale on every `SET_LOCALE` action into the persistent storage.
-Second
 * It loads locale from persistent storage when app load and set it up.

 **Usage**